engin100/980/project/project.md

 ### 1. Bench Test
 Validate that the system works while sitting on the workbench and that all sensors are calibrated.
-- Data plots must indicate passing of this test.
+- Data plots must indicate passing of this test
-- Video should show the LEDs indicating when the sensor package is waiting for the time delay and when it is taking data.
+- Video should show the LEDs indicating when the sensor package is waiting for the time delay and when it is taking data
-- Video should also highlight the buzzer going off at an appropriate time.
+- Video should also highlight the buzzer going off at an appropriate time

 ### 2. Pendulum Test
 Attach the sensor board (with battery) to different lengths of strings.
 Take data while the sensor board swings back and forth.
-- Show that the measured 3D acceleration can be used to determine the angle and velocity of the sensor board as it swings.
+- Show that the measured 3D acceleration can be used to determine the angle and velocity of the sensor board as it swings
-- Show that the period of the pendulum is as expected from an analytical solution.
+- Show that the period of the pendulum is as expected from an analytical solution
 <div class="primer-spec-callout info" markdown="1">
 **Note:** If your team is focusing on **simulation**, you should have a simulation of the pendulum that shows that you are getting consistent results between the measurements and the simulations.
 </div>